 Learning the violin, viola and cello in the Pre-Prep is a fantastic introduction to music and learning an instrument.
 Participating in music is scientifically proven to help with co-ordination, concentration, memory, Maths, English, confidence, musicianship, social interaction, etc. Year Two is an ideal age to start (with certain Year One pupils also being suitable).
 A violin is virtually the only instrument available in small sizes and is perfect for young people.

-In the Pre-Prep we have a Strings Group -known as the School orchestra.
+In the Pre-Prep we have a Strings Group known as the Squirrels Orchestra.
 It gives the children the fabulous experience of playing in a group and performing in concerts and at the Cheltenham Festival.
 It is led by the internationally renowned Carducci Quartet.

 Janet Marshall has been teaching in Cheltenham for over 30 years and for many of those years at Dean Close School.
-Her staff bring a wealth of different experience to dance, are fully qualified and checked in accordance with the Children Act.
-Over the years the School has gained a reputation for its careful and caring approach to the teaching of young children and students.
 All classes are based on the syllabus of the Imperial Society of Teachers of Dancing.
 The syllabus is fun and structured and examinations may be taken once the required standard is attained – thus giving the children a sense of purpose and achievement.

 Drama within the Early Years is structured around activities that are already part of young children’s development – action rhymes, songs, play and roleplay and follow-my-leader games.